Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Methodology

 Figure~\ref{fig:misalignment_gap} validates the decomposition in Eq.~\eqref{eq:loss_decomp} by visualizing the total loss as the vertical distance to $Recall=1.0$.
-Specifically, the loss of a heuristic metric $\mathcal{L}_{\ell,h}(\mathcal{M}_{\ell,h}^{\pi}(b_{\ell,h}))$ is the sum of the inherent \textbf{Oracle loss} (red curve to 1.0) and the \textbf{Optimality Gap} (vertical gap between heuristic metric curve and oracle curve).
-This observation suggests two optimization paths: (1) refining budget allocation cross head to lower the total Oracle loss, and (2) improving the selection metric to bridge the optimality gap.
+Specifically, the loss of a heuristic metric $\mathcal{L}_{\ell,h}(\mathcal{M}_{\ell,h}^{\pi}(b_{\ell,h}))$ is the sum of the inherent oracle metric loss(red curve to 1.0) and the optimality gap loss(vertical gap between heuristic metric curve and oracle curve).